Random Field Ising Model and Parisi-Sourlas Supersymmetry. Part II. Renormalization Group: History and prior work

-where $C$ is an order 1 positive coefficient.
-If we integrate this equation with initial truncated to $R (u) = u^2 + \alpha u^4$ (which is not physically acceptable because blowing up at infinity), then for a small $\alpha$, $\Delta (u) = R'' (u)$ flows to a constant.
-This is as it should be by scaling arguments.
-If on the other hand, one start the RG evolution with an analytic function $R (t)$ having a physically acceptable behavior at infinity, then the function $\Delta (u) = R'' (u)$, instead of flowing to a constant, develops a cusp at $u = 0$, i.e.~$\Delta (u) = c_0 + c_1 | u | + \ldots$ at small $t$.
-This invalidates the above reasoning leading to a SUSY fixed point.
-The parameter $R'' (0)$ remains constant up to the cusp formation but then starts flowing.
+where $\tilde C$ is an order 1 positive dimensionless coefficient (it is proportional to $C$ in \eqref{betag0}).
+Starting the RG evolution with an analytic function $R (t)$ having a physically acceptable behavior at infinity, as well as having $R^{(4)}(0)>0$ (which is always the case for the random interface), one finds that the function $\Delta(u)=- R'' (u)$ develops a cusp at $u = 0$, i.e.~$\Delta (u) = c_0 + c_1 | u | + \ldots$ at small $t$.
+This cusp appears at the scale where $R^{(4)}(0)\to \infty$, which we found above based on \eqref{betag0}.

-This ``explains'' why naive scaling arguments are allowed to fail in the interface problem.
-Note that in the RFIM problem we have no similar constraint on the behavior of the disorder generated interaction at infinity.
-This is why in this paper we carried out the RG stability analysis of the SUSY fixed point in the usual way, checking the scaling dimensions of all potentially destabilizing interactions one by one and making sure that they are all irrelevant.
+Once the cusp forms, one would be tempted to declare that the problem became strongly coupled and no further analytic progress is possible.
+That is what happens in perturbative QCD, where below $\Lambda_{\rm QCD}$, when the gauge coupling becomes strong, one has to resort to lattice Monte Carlo simulations or descriptions in terms of an effective action using very different degrees of freedom from those in the UV, and whose parameters cannot be determined from the first principles.

-To finish the interface RG discussion, we review how one deals with a solution beyond the cusp formation point.
+It is somewhat surprising however, that the literature on the disordered interfaces claims to be able to go beyond the cusp formation point (see \cite{Wiese-notes}).
 One looks for a self-similar solution of the RG equation in the form

 which gives a fixed point equation for $K (t)$

 This equation turns out to have nontrivial solutions with ``cuspy'' $K'' (t)$, for an appropriately chosen value of $\zeta$.

 With $R$ on the self-similar trajectory {\eqref{RK}}, redefining the variable $u (x) = \Lambda^{- \zeta} \bar{u} (\Lambda y)$, effective action in terms of the $\bar{u}$ field (which has momenta of order 1) takes the same form as {\eqref{ReplInt}} but with a rescaled temperature